lunaticomic-vc/crossroads-ai-hackathon/README.md

 ## 🎮 Game Features

 - **AI-Generated Puzzles**: OpenAI GPT-4 creates unique word puzzles with logical connections
+- **Google Sign-In**: Log in with your Google account to track your progress and maintain streaks
+- **Daily Streaks**: Track consecutive days of playing and completing puzzles
 - **Topic Selection**: Choose from preset topics or enter custom themes for personalized puzzles
 - **Difficulty Levels**: Easy, Medium, and Hard with varying complexity and word counts
 - **6 Connection Types**: Words connect through: